lifepillar/vim-solarized8/Readme.md

 `*.colortemplate` files, then rebuild the colorschemes using the script in the `templates` folder.

-If you extend or improve Solarized8, please consider submitting a pull request!
+If you extend or improve Solarized 8, please consider submitting a pull request!